ahuh/subzero/subzero-core/src/main/resources/ReadMe.txt

 How to launch
 -------------
 For all operating systems:

-* Executable JAR (double-click on it), in 'SysTray' mode SubZero.jar
+	SubZero.jar						=> Executable JAR (double-click on it), in 'SysTray' mode

-* Execute JAR from java command line, in 'SysTray' mode java -jar Subzero.jar
+	java -jar SubZero.jar			=> Execute JAR from java command line, in 'SysTray' mode

+	java -jar SubZero.jar d
-* Execute JAR from java command line, in 'Headless' mode (no GUI) java -Dheadless -jar SubZero.jar
+	OR								=> Execute JAR from java command line, in 'Daemon' mode (no GUI) java -jar SubZero.jar daemon
-* Execute JAR from java command line, using the 'SubZero.properties' located in the specified config dir java -DconfigDir=path/to/dir -jar SubZero.jar

 For Windows:

-* Executable (double-click on it), in 'SysTray' mode SubZero.exe
+	SubZero.exe						=> Executable (double-click on it), in 'SysTray' mode

 How to configure
 ----------------
-At first execution, if not present the 'SubZero.properties' will be generated in the same directory as 'SubZero.jar' or 'SubZero.exe'.
+Configure 'SubZero.properties' in the same directory as 'SubZero.jar' or 'SubZero.exe'.
-If a '-DconfigDir' is specified, this directory is used instead.
-Configure the file 'SubZero.properties' (see the file content for help).
+See the file content for help.

 License